Refinement Meetings

 Keep it clean.

-The story must be inspiring, and fillers are the worse.
+The story must be inspiring, and fillers are the worst.
 Watch out for derailing from the main focus of the story.
 Sometimes a diagram or a mockup can tell much more than the words.
 Engineers love diagrams, so use them often.
 They'll streamline the coding and testing too.

 Keep the story engaging and not too wordy.